tmtsoftware/csw/docs/src/main/services/location.md

 The `list` API returns a list of alive connections with LocationService.

-A connection of interest, can be checked if available using the `resolve` API.
-If the connection is alive, `resolve` returns the handle to the `Location`.
+A connection of interest, can be checked if available using the `resolve` or `find` API.

+`resolve` will find the location for a connection from the local cache, if not found waits for the event to arrive within specified time limit.
+Returns None if both fail.

+`find` will return the location for a connection from the local cache and if not found then returns None.

 One of the ways to `unregister` a service is by calling unregister on registration result received from `register` API.